Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 ### Intermediaries

 In some usecases an intermediary application is placed in between the client and server application.
 Orchestration of multiple APIs through an orchestration server is an example of this, see for instance [IMX](https://geonovum.github.io/imx-digilab/).
 Another example is an API gateway performing some centralized tasks in an environment with multiple resource servers operated by multiple organizations, for instance ["het Knooppunt" in DSO](https://iplo.nl/publish/library/219/dso_-_gas_-_knooppunt_gegevensuitwisseling_1.pdf) or [centraal aansluitpunt](https://www.logius.nl/onze-dienstverlening/infrastructuur/centraal-aansluitpunt).
-In these cases these intermediaries can act either transparantly or opaque.
+In these cases these intermediaries can act either transparently or opaque.

 #### Transparant intermediary

 The identity of the client application and its user is passed through the intermediary to the resource server(s).
 The resource server(s) can perform (fine grained) access control based on this identity.
-Usually either client and intermediary or intermediary and resourcource server(s) belong to one organization.
+Usually either client and intermediary or intermediary and resource server(s) belong to one organization.
 Optionally in a federated setting token exchange can be used to put the identity of the client application/end user in a format issued by an identity provider trusted by the resource server(s).
-There are limits to what the intermediary can achieve, when the functionality required of the intermediary becomes complex (i.e. filtering, aggeragation in combination with orchestration) it becomes more sensible to integrate this functionality either at the client application or resource server.
+There are limits to what the intermediary can achieve, when the functionality required of the intermediary becomes complex (i.e. filtering, aggregation in combination with orchestration) it becomes more sensible to integrate this functionality either at the client application or resource server.
 When passing information through an intermediary trust on the authenticity of this information needs to be established.
 This can be done either through contracts with requirements and audits, or through technical measures such as [signing](https://geonovum.github.io/KP-APIs/API-strategie-modules/signing-jades/) & [encryption](https://geonovum.github.io/KP-APIs/API-strategie-modules/encryption/).
 With a transparant intermediary error handling deserves additional focus as the resource server(s) can deny requests and these denials have to be handled properly.
-The transparant intermediary is the reccomended approach when resource servers and intermediary server are controlled by multiple organizations and some form of closed/restricted data/funtionality is involved.
+The transparant intermediary is the recommended approach when resource servers and intermediary server are controlled by multiple organizations and some form of closed/restricted data/functionality is involved.

 #### Opaque intermediary

 There is a decoupling between client application and resource server(s).
 The resource server(s) only know the identity of the intermediary server.
 The intermediary server authorizes access of the client application and its user to the resource server.
-Any fine grained access control is principly performed at the intermediary server based on identity.
+Any fine grained access control is principally performed at the intermediary server based on identity.
 The resource server may receive additional information with a request that grants certain rights but the access decision passing this additional information has already been made at the intermediary server.
 A strong level of trust is needed between user, client intermediary as well as between the intermediary and resource servers.
 This will likely translate into contracts with requirements on all parties and associated audits.
 There is a large burden on the intermediary to ensure proper access control, also the intermediary poses a high risk to security when it is compromised as it can act on behalf of all potential client applications and their users.
 We consider this pattern acceptable when all resource servers and the intermediary are withing the control of one organization, or when only open data/functionality is involved.

 ### Session based API access pattern

 While this method is considered legacy it is in common use for handling access control to APIs, even though it conflicts with best practices for APIs.
-Because this pattern is more a standard web application pattern we refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties) for security considerations.
+Because this pattern is more a standard web application pattern we refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/wat-kun-je-zelf-doen/weerbaarheid/beschermen/ict-beveiligingsrichtlijnen-voor-nieuwe-webapplicaties) for security considerations.

 We consider this method to be mostly outside the scope of this document and refer to the aforementioned NCSC document for security considerations.
 We do provide some additional considerations for web clients in the section on [transport Security](https://docs.geostandaarden.nl/api/API-Strategie-mod-transport-security/).